kstenerud/ubuntu-maintainers-handbook/BugTriage.md

   - Freeze exception request (FFe, UI-FFe, et al)
   - Package promotion/demotion ("Seed management/changes")

-  These will generally either filed by or assigned to a team member; if not, investigate further.
+  These will generally either be filed by or assigned to a team member;
+  if not, investigate further.
 Generally, for properly owned tickets 'No action is required' by the triager, unless something unusually weird is going on in which case 'Raise with the Team'.

 * SRU Regression Bugs.
 Problems that look like the result of an SRU